 Good research data management is a vital component of academic practice.
-Part of this is the principle that the data used to develop the arguments and outcomes of your research should, where possible, be effectively stored, preserved and usable.
-This session introduces the University’s research data policy and outlines the practical impact this will have on the work of researchers.
-Some of the tools in preparation to meet the requirements will be outlined, as well as services that are already available.
-This session is not only essential during your DPhil but will be invaluable if you plan to continue in research as a career.
+Part of this is the principle that the data used to develop the arguments and outcomes of your research should be effectively stored and managed during a project, preserved for the future and - where possible - shared with other academics.
+This session introduces the University’s research data policy and outlines the practical impact this will have on your work.
+The services available at Oxford to assist you will be outlined.
+This session is not only essential during your current studies but will be invaluable if you plan to continue in research as a career.

 Intended Audience: All DPhil students and research staff